Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/layouts.md

 #### Padding

 `Padding` is the internal space between the boundary of `View` and its content.
 `View` with a layout will have child Views as content.
-If you set `Padding` to a parent view, then the padding decides the distance from the parent View to the child Views.
+If you set `Padding` to a parent `View`, then the padding decides the distance from the parent `View` to the child Views.

 `Padding` gives an offset to the children in a Layout `View`.